AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/marketo-tab/using-the-lead-feed.md

 ## Getting RSS Updates {#getting-rss-updates}

 You can also get Lead Feed updates by RSS feed.
-An RSS feed lets you receive updates on your leads even if you're not connected to Salesforce.
-The feed has the same information as the Lead Feed in Salesforce as well as the following (when available):
+An RSS feed lets you receive updates on your leads even if you're not connected to [!DNL Salesforce].
+The feed has the same information as the Lead Feed in [!DNL Salesforce] as well as the following (when available):

 * email address
 * phone number